Japanese Micronesians: Japanese colonial era (1914–1945)

-The Japanese populace at the other islands grew at a slower rate—although less so for Chuuk, and Japanese tend to prefer settling in low-lying areas like Tomil and Tol.
+The Japanese populace at the other islands grew at a slower rate, although less so for Chuuk.
 Road and electrical infrastructure were built in new towns and hamlets, which were founded or expanded by Japanese settlers.
 Many towns and hamlets had at least a thousand Japanese inhabitants by 1941.
-Some conscript and contract labourers from mainland Japan, Okinawa and Korea hired to build naval facilities at Chuuk and Pohnpei contributed to the increasing immigrant population in the central and eastern Carolines.
+Some conscript and contract laborers from mainland Japan, Okinawa and Korea hired to build naval facilities at Chuuk and Pohnpei contributed to the increasing immigrant population in the central and eastern Carolines.
 Kolonia and Palikir had the largest Japanese populace after the Marianas and Palau, and the Japanese outnumbered the natives by a thin margin in 1941.
-Kosrae was populated by no more than a few hundred Japanese; throughout the colonial era; a few Japanese policemen were stationed on the island to keep law and order.
-Japanese and Korean labourers briefly stayed on the island to carry out phosphate mining operations and establish a cotton plantation, but were repatriated back after the plantation failed.
+Kosrae was populated by no more than a few hundred Japanese throughout the colonial era.
+A few Japanese policemen were stationed on the island to keep law and order.
+Japanese and Korean laborers briefly stayed on the island to carry out phosphate mining operations and establish a cotton plantation but were repatriated after the plantation failed.

 Intermarriage between Japanese men and Micronesian women was encouraged, especially in Pohnpei and Chuuk where there were large Japanese populations.
 The number of intermarriages between the Japanese and Micronesians was the highest among Okinawan fishermen in the 1930s, many of whom were single men.
 A sizable community of mixed Japanese–Micronesians by the 1930s, and children of legitimate unions were conscripted into Japanese military forces.
 Micronesians and Japanese–Micronesians came under the suspicion of the Kempeitai for sympathies with the Americans, and many reportedly faced harassment as a result.
 Micronesian islands reverted to military administration in 1943, and the regional headquarters was relocated from Palau to Chuuk.
 As food supplies ran scarce during the later months of the Second World War, the Japanese military began stealing breadfruit and food supplies from Micronesian farms.
 The Japanese military avoided Japanese and Japanese–Micronesian families, especially those that wielded political influence within the local community.
 In Chuuk, land was also confiscated from Micronesians and Japanese–Micronesians to facilitate the construction of new military facilities.